Arkime (formerly Moloch) is a large-scale, open-source, indexed packet capture and search tool.

 index network traffic in standard PCAP format.

-Access to Arkime is protected by using HTTPS with digest passwords or by using an authentication providing web server proxy.
+Access to Arkime is protected by using HTTPS with digest passwords or by using an authentication-providing web server proxy.
 All PCAPs are stored on the installed Arkime sensors and are only available through the Arkime web interface or API.
 Arkime supports encrypting PCAP files at rest.

 Want to report a security issue or just learn more?
 There's more info here.

-Username and password are both
+The username and password are both

-Warning: Anyone can see anything you upload
+Warning: Anyone can see anything you upload.

 Also, check out our recorded talks and feature demos.

 The Sessions page displays a list of indexed sessions for the selected time period and search expression.
-It includes a timeline graph and map of the session results.
+It includes a timeline graph and a map of the session results.

 Click and drag an area in the timeline to filter sessions by time.

-Click a country on the map to apply it as search criteria.
+Choose a country on the map to apply it as search criteria.

-Click on any section to open or close any field category.
+Select any section to open or close any field category.

 The Connections page shows a network graph of your search results.

-This site's code is open source.
+This site's code is open-source.
 Please contribute!